jason8377/jinggu/README.md

 # Looking for a lightweight Android web-based build tool?
-This might be the one for you.
+This might be the one.
 <img src="http://www.jandjzone.com/images/screenshot1.png"></img>

 <li>Written in pure Java.